nock/nock/README.md

                 });
 ```

-The request body can be a string, a RegExp, or a JSON object.
+The request body can be a string, a RegExp, a JSON object or a function.

 ```js
 var scope = nock('http://myapp.iriscouch.com')